cfug/dio/dio/README.md

 /// [Interceptors.removeImplyContentTypeInterceptor].
 String? contentType;

-/// Defines whether the request is succeed with the given status code.
+/// Defines whether the request is considered to be successful
+/// with the given status code.
 /// The request will be treated as succeed if the callback returns true.
 ValidateStatus? validateStatus;